dorothy-r/rb101/lesson4/selection_transformation.md

 transformed_elements
 ```

-There is not `if` condition, since every element is being transformed.
+There is no `if` condition, since every element is being transformed.
 The transformation criteria is the entire line where elements are pushed to the `transformed_elements` array.
 This example returns a new array, leaving the original unchanged.
 In transformations, it is important to pay attention to whether the original collection was mutated or a new collection returned!

 ## Extracting to Methods